 Overfeeding: Do not overfeed your worms.
 Worms can eat equal to their body weight every day, but temperature and moisture in the air can change their feeding habits.
 The best way is to feed them every 4 days.

-Wrong Diet: People tend to give everything to the worms; this is a big mistake.
-The best diet for worms is non-acidic fruit and vegetable scraps.
+Wrong Diet: The best diet for worms is non-acidic fruit and vegetable scraps.
 Grains, bread, coffee grounds can also do the trick.
 Make sure that all the items must be small and shredded so that they can break down faster, and it also helps in avoiding odor.

-Wrong Composting Bedding: Make sure you do not mess up the worm bedding, use shredded paper or leaves for beading.
+Wrong Composting Bedding: Use shredded paper or leaves for beading.
 It should not be too wet or dry.
 The best way is to squeeze a handful of bedding; if it feels like a wrung-out sponge, it is perfect.

 We have already mentioned that you need to maintain a fair temperature and do not forget to harvest worm castings.